Employer of Record in Ireland

 In addition to this distinction, Irish law has different categories of workers.
 These are:

 1. Permanent Employees

 After the probation period, many employees get a permanent gig in the company, where they work for an indefinite period.
 Their employment status only changes when:

 - They are terminated for misconduct or breach of terms of employment.

 Employees who are working under a fixed-term contract are called fixed-term employees.
 Irish law prohibits discrimination against fixed-term employees or any favorable treatment to permanent employees over fixed-term employees.

 3. Zero-Hour Employees

-According to The Organisation of Work Time Act 1997, zero-hour employees are those employees whose terms of employment say that they have to be available on-call or work a specified number of hours every week.
-According to the Employment (Miscellaneous Provisions) Act of 2008, it is illegal for employers to have zero-hour employees.
+According to The Organization of Work Time Act 1997, zero hour employees are those employees whose terms of employment say that they have to be available on-call or work a specified number of hours every week.
+According to the Employment (Miscellaneous Provisions) Act of 2008, it is illegal for employers to have zero hour employees.